 Your website budget will be wasted if you don’t have a great user interface.
 The UI design should be simple, clear, and intuitive.
 It must also not distract from the user’s use of the site.
 WordPress’ backend is the UI.
 This is why designers and developers must be able create a functional dashboard that works well and has a high level of functionality.

 Professionals must continue to learn and keep up-to-date with WordPress best practices, plugins, and efficient themes.
 You can find educational websites that will help you with issues related to WordPress.
-They also keep you up-to-date on the most recent developments in web design.
+They also keep you up-to-date on the most recent developments in web design services in Miami.

 What is an intuitive, interactive user interface?
 Good UI should be: